sapcc/go-makefile-maker/README.md

 If `release` is enabled a workflow is generated which creates a new GitHub release using goreleaser when a git tag is pushed.

-`goReleaser.enabled` will be enabled automatically when the option isn't set yet.
+`goReleaser.createConfig` will be set to true automatically when the option isn't set yet.

 #### `githubWorkflow.securityChecks`